 What do you want your content marketing to achieve?

 I know, I know, leads and sales, right?

 We need to get more specific.

 Break it down.
-Look at the number of leads you are getting right now, every month through your website for example.
+Look at the number of leads you are getting every month through your website, for example.

 How many leads would you like to attain three months from now?
 Twelve months from now?
 Put a number on it so you can measure it later.

 How many people are visiting your website each day, each week, each month right now?